 Through my work, I want to bring awareness to mental health and create change in the inequalities we are experiencing.
 Negative attitudes toward those living with a mental illness should be altered.
 Along with our cultural stigma, we also face discrimination.
 We should have the help that we need in order to better our mental health.
 Overall stigma and inequalities in our community are very hurtful to our loved ones who are in a healing journey from a mental illness.

 I use complementary medication bottle images, the simultaneous contrast of color and bilingual text.
 I paint hopeful and positive destigmatized text on an attached diptych compared to the stigmatized negative attitudes.
 I use traditional rendering to create the medicine bottles.
 I am also currently using soft colors and flower designs within hard problematic topics.
 I'm inspired by how colorful Mexico is, our food, our clothing, our cities and crafts.
 I use mediums such as gouache and acrylic paint on paper.

-Ultimately, my artwork is societal and about Latin culture of mental health with in the U.S. I have been influenced by artists Francisco Goya, Victoria Santa Cruz, and Yayoi Kusama.
+Ultimately, my artwork is societal, historical about racial justice, and of Latin culture of mental health within the USA.
+I have been influenced by artists Francisco Goya, Robert De La Rocha, and Yayoi Kusama.